 The broad outline of the Basel III framework was agreed in 2009 by the Basel Committee's oversight body and was further developed throughout the course of 2010.
 In December 2010 the Basel Committee issued two publications containing a near final version of its new rules and followed in January 2011 with the final elements of reform to the redefinition of regulatory capital.
 The three publications, collectively known as Basel III, change significantly the capital, liquidity and leverage rules for international banks.

 The Basel III rules will be implemented in the European Union by means of amendment to the Capital Requirements Directive (Directives 2006/48/EC and 2006/49/EC).
-The new european legislation consists of a Regulation and a Directive (CRD IV) the bulk of which will apply from 1 January 2014.
+The new European legislation consists of a Regulation and a Directive (CRD IV) the bulk of which apply from 1 January 2014.

 - Capital Requirements Directive (CRD IV) 2013/36/EU

 4 February 2014 - the Basel Committee has published updated documents for the collection of December 2013 data.
 This includes:

 - Basel III monitoring workbook (version 2.7.1)

 - Instructions for Basel III monitoring

 - Frequently asked questions on Basel III monitoring